Maia-Everett/lintian.eu/_posts/2024-08-30-warcraft-retrospective-33.md

 Forget Kil'jaeden's nebulous "agents"; Outland is an outright Legion-controlled world.
 It's ruled by a pit lord of the Burning Legion, whose army consists of demons of the Burning Legion.
 Out of all places, why did Illidan choose to flee *here*, and why did he think he would be safer here than on Azeroth?

 This also means that a portal to a Legion-controlled world stayed open in Dalaran for months, and after Garithos retook the city, he just left it open?
 And no demons tried to cross through?
-This is especially puzzling because, if "The Crossing" is to be believed, all it would have taken to cross the portal would be good old explosives.
+This is especially puzzling because, if "The Crossing" is to be believed, all it would have taken to close the portal would be good old explosives.
 Then again, that mission is dubiously canon.

 We start the mission with Illidan already closing the first dimensional gate, so for three minutes, we're going to endure an assault by waves of demons while having nothing but squishy spell breakers and a few even squishier support units!